ThisIsCad/mlcom/content/archives/marx/1867-capital-volume-one/chapter01.md

 works: Karl Marx.
 Capital Volume One
 subworks: "Part I: Commodities and Money"
 title: "Chapter One: Commodities"
+description: "Das Kapital, also known as Capital: A Critique of Political Economy or sometimes simply Capital, is a foundational theoretical text in materialist philosophy, critique of political economy and politics by Karl Marx.
+This is the book's first chapter."
 tags: [marxism, capital, capitalism]
 author: karl marx
 attributions: >